-CineFestival exhibits Chicanx, Latinx and International Latin American cinema with a focus on regional and local filmmaking, creating annual opportunities to survey the body of work produced by artists based in Texas and beyond, and fostering industry, business, and artistic opportunities among an average of 100 registered filmmakers in attendance every year.
+CineFestival exhibits Chicanx, Latinx, and International Latin American cinema with a focus on regional and local filmmaking, creating annual opportunities to survey the body of work produced by artists based in Texas and beyond, and fostering industry, business, and artistic opportunities among an average of 100 registered filmmakers in attendance every year.

 CineFestival San Antonio traditionally hosts screenings, Q&A sessions, panels, workshops, receptions, and after parties.
 Featured programs include the Mesquite Award nominees for Best Texas Short Film, Texas and San Antonio showcases, and a selection of US Latinx and international feature and short films.
 Master classes and panels are designed for established filmmakers to share artistic insight and industry knowledge with attending filmmakers.

-Almost 50% of the festival events are free and open to the public.
-Free community events include Family Day, a Youth Film showcase including work made by artist 18 years old or younger, a matinee Senior Cinema screening for the area’s elderly film lovers, and Cine en el Barrio.
+As an extension to our San Antonio film community, more than 50% of CineFestival events are free and open to the public.
+These free, community-centered events include Family Day, a Youth Film showcase including work made by artists 18 years old or younger, matinee screenings, and Senior Cinema for the San Antonio area’s elderly film lovers.

-Only films made by Latinx, Chicanx or Native American filmmakers will be considered.
+‣ Only films made by Latinx, Chicanx, or Native American filmmakers will be considered.

-To be eligible for the Mesquite Awards, films should be made in Texas.
+‣ To be eligible for the Mesquite Awards, films should be made in Texas.

 The festival programmers reserve the right to final selection and program positioning of all submitted films.